sandrasyl/sandrasyl/README.md

 ## 😉 Hello there!

 I'm **Sandra**, a **Junior Web Developer** passionate about creating clean, modern, and responsive web applications.
-I recently finished my **Web Application Development** studies and I’m currently looking for an internship to keep learning and growing as a developer. 💻✨
+I recently finished my **Web Application Development** studies and I’m currently looking for an internship to keep learning and growing as a developer 💻

 ### 🛠️ Technologies & Tools